LaurenceMolloy/RepoDash/docs/userguide.md

 <h1>Using RepoDash</h1>

+<h3>Pre-requisites</h3>

+Repodash was written with and tested against python 3 (version 3.7.3).
+It hasn't been tested against earlier versions Python.
+If you're using an earlier version of python and it works for you, please let us know so we can add it to the list of known supported versions of python.

+Repodash makes use of the following python modules, some of which are included in the core python 3.7.3 installation, others will require installation:

+- os
+- sys
+- argparse
+- re
+- requests
+- pandas
+- numpy
+- calendar
+- sqlalchemy
+- dateutil
+- matplotlib
+- pytest, pytest-flake8, pytest-mypy (for unit testing)

+If you're missing any of these modules you can install them on the command line using the following command:

+    python3 -mpip install MODULE_NAME

 <h3>Installing and Running RepoDash in Demo Mode</h3>

 To download RepoDash from Github and run it in default (demo) mode, open a terminal window and